SeCre827/Energy-Live-ntua-saas2022-18/README.md

    ```
 2. Set up kafka and the corresponding databases for each microservice following the instructions found in the kafkatxt?
 TODO
    <br/>
-3. For all the microservices (folders inside the microservice folder), admin and frontend folders, to install the dependencies you have to run:
+3. For all the microservices (folders inside the microservices folder), admin and frontend folders, to install the dependencies you have to run:
    ```sh
    npm install
    ```